FilipeLiima/smartbets/README.md

 ## Project for the Chainlink Labs Hackathon

-SmartBets is an online betting platform that offers a safe, transparent and decentralized experience for its users.
+**Description**: SmartBets is an online betting platform that offers a safe, transparent and decentralized experience for its users.
 Our platform allows users to bet on a variety of sporting events including football, basketball, tennis and more, all in a decentralized and transparent way.

-### Technologies used:
+## Technologies:

 ### Front end: